franchsli/whatsapp_clone_django/README.md

 - **OPTIMIZE**:
   - Rework the way to update the messages list:
-    - Make a separate view to update the messages list and only call display_chat when clicking in a chat, this is to avoid loading unnnecesary HTML contents and to avoid things like if a user needs to search a very old message but the contact messages them the entire chat list will be updated again and the user will do request to the server again, in order to reduce the size of the request, only the new messages will be returned and appended to the messages list (if the chat is displayed of course)
+    - Only call display_chat when clicking in a chat, this is to avoid loading unnnecesary HTML contents and to avoid things like if a user needs to search a very old message but the contact messages them the entire chat list will be updated again and the user will do request to the server again, in order to reduce the size of the request, only the new messages will be returned and appended to the messages list (if the chat is displayed of course)
-  - display_chat gets slower if the chat has more messages, try to return only the last 20 messages and only request the other ones if the user scrolls up.
   - optimize all the possible code.
   - Use more with statements (????)
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....